contactandyc/another-c-library/2_timing.md

 overall time_spent: 9.3670ns
 ```

-In this section, I also removed the following two lines from test_timer.c as test_timer.c doesn't directly call any time related functions.
+In this section, I also removed the following two lines from test_timer.c as test_timer.c doesn't directly call any time-related functions.

 ```c
 #include <sys/time.h>
 #include <time.h>
 ```

 It all works because we have fixed file2.c to have the right include statements.
-Particularly if you are developing a new package, it is a good idea to include your own packages before outside or system packages.
+Particularly if you are developing a new package, it is a good idea to include your packages before outside or system packages.

 ## Separating the implementation from the interface

 This section's code is found in <i>illustrations/2_timing/7_timer</i>

-The key to writing large software projects that work is to clearly define objects and make them highly reusable.
+The key to writing large software projects that work is to define objects and make them highly reusable clearly.
 When defining objects, it is best to split the object into an interface and an implementation.
 Ideally, the interface will only describe what the object does and not how it works.

 This is much like an automobile and a transmission.
 An automobile might require a transmission with certain specifications.
 That automobile doesn't care how the transmission is made.
 An interface is like the specifications to a transmission.
-The implementation would include how the transmission actually works.
-C allows you to declare that a thing exists prior to it being defined.
+The implementation would include how the transmission works.
+C allows you to declare that a thing exists before it being defined.
 Typically, this is done in header files (files that end in a .h extension), but it can be done anywhere.
 In this section, we will show how to declare that the functions in file2.c without including them.

 In test_timer.c
 ```c